Sutton Bingham Halt railway station

-Sutton Bingham Halt railway station served the hamlet of Sutton Bingham, South Somerset, England, from 1860 to 1962 on the West of England line.
+Sutton Bingham Halt railway station served the hamlet of Sutton Bingham, Somerset, England, from 1860 to 1962 on the West of England line.

 History

 The station was opened on 19 July 1860 by the London and South Western Railway.
 It lost its goods services on 1 April 1960 and the suffix 'Halt' was added to its name on 1 August of the same year, although it was still staffed.
 It closed on 31 December 1962 but the signal box was still used until 1965.

+Stationmasters

+The following table is based on newspaper reports, census records and railway employment records.